Probing Quantifier Comprehension in Large Language Models: Another Example of Inverse Scaling: Proposed Evaluation of Quantifier Comprehension in LLMs

 In this section, we check if the models are able to differentiate between the meanings of two types of quantifiers and react appropriately.
 To check this, we fix a critical word (either typical or atypical), and change the quantifier and see how the surprisal value of the critical word is affected.
 We expect that when we have a typical critical word, the \textit{few}-type quantifier should lead to a higher surprisal value or make the typical word less probable.
-For example, for the phrase \textit{"Most/Few postmen carry mail"}, the surprisal for the word mail should be more when accompanied by a \textit{few}-type quantifier when compared to a \textit{most}-type quantifier.
+For example, for the phrase \textit{"Most/Few postmen carry mail"}, the surprisal for the word mail should be more when accompanied by a \textit{few}-type quantifier than when compared to a \textit{most}-type quantifier.
 Similarly, for an atypical word, surprisal values for \textit{most}-type quantifiers should be larger than when observed with \textit{few}-type quantifiers.
-In summary, quantifier comprehension for a sentence is deemed accurate if for a critical word probability distribution, the following is true depending on the type of critical word:
+In summary, an LLM is able to differentiate between two types of quantifiers if for a critical word, one of the following is true depending on the type of critical word under observation:

 The results of Experiment-1 are shown in Figure \ref{fig:relative}.
-It shows that LLMs get increasingly better at understanding the meaning of quantifier and are able to adapt the probability distribution at the critical word to reflect this understanding.
+We see that LLMs get increasingly better at differentiating between the two types of quantifiers and are able to adapt their output probability distribution at the critical word to reflect this understanding.
 This improvement of quantifier comprehension scales with increasing model size just like other capabilities of LLMs.
 Although the absolute value of quantifier accuracy peaks only at about 61\% for the 175 billion parameter GPT-3 model, which shows that for a majority of sentences, the meaning of the quantifier is not reflected in the output probability distribution at the critical word.
-This shows that although LLMs are getting better at understanding quantifiers as they scale, yet they are far from perfect.
+This shows that although LLMs are getting better at understanding quantifiers as they scale, they are far from perfect.